bitrix24/b24restdocs/api-reference/sonet-group/sonet-group-feature-access.md

 - parameter types are not specified
 - parameter requirements are not indicated
-- no response in case of an error
+- no error response is provided
 - no examples in other languages

 {% endnote %}